Chanel is the epitome of French ‘je ne sais quoi’, and its largest store in the world lives on New Bond Street in London’s West End.

-The fashion behemoth’s ready-to-wear, jewellery, beauty, leather goods, watch, shoe and accessories collections are immaculately sprawled across the 12,600 square-feet, three-floor boutique which was opened in 2013.
+The fashion behemoth’s ready-to-wear, jewellery, beauty, leather goods, watch, shoe and accessories collections are immaculately sprawled across the 12,600 square feet, a three-floor boutique opened in 2013.

 Just as exquisite as the products within it, the showpiece is Jean-Michel Othoniel’s sculpture at the centre of the store.
 Inspired by the iconic Chanel pearls, a strand drapes and twists from the top to the bottom of the store, enveloped by the floating marble staircase.

-Pearls also make an appearance on the curtains of the spacious changing room, hand-stitched, of course, while crystals drip from the chandeliers adding a touch of sparkle.
+Pearls also appear on the curtains of the spacious changing room, hand-stitched, of course, while crystals drip from the chandeliers adding a touch of sparkle.

 Makeovers and tutorials are available at the beauty counter, while accessory hoarders won’t be let down by the sunglasses and scarf wall – the only one of its kind in a Chanel store.
-The couture area on the second floor can be closed off for a more private experience for VIP shoppers but it’s the handbag bar which greets you on the ground floor which makes an unforgettable first impression.
+The couture area on the second floor can be closed off for a more private experience for VIP shoppers, but the handbag bar greets you on the ground floor, making an unforgettable first impression.

-American architect Peter Marino has taken the concept of ‘maison’ to a new level, creating a homely atmosphere throughout the complex of rooms punctuated with coffee tables, tweed chairs, fireplaces and original artwork.
-Designed as a space to enjoy in its own right, as well as shop the beautiful wares made by the ‘petit-mains’, it is an open invitation to experience everything Chanel stands for.
+American architect Peter Marino has taken the concept of ‘Maison’ to a new level, creating a homely atmosphere throughout the complex of rooms punctuated with coffee tables, tweed chairs, fireplaces and original artwork.
+Designed as a space to enjoy and shop the beautiful wares made by the ‘petit-mains’, it is an open invitation to experience everything Chanel stands for.